googleanalytics/google-analytics-plugin-for-unity/README.md

-# Google Analytics Plugin for Unity&reg; (beta)
+# Google Analytics Plugin for Unity (beta)
 _Copyright (c) 2014 Google Inc. All rights reserved._

-The __Google Analytics__ Plugin for Unity&reg; allows game developers to easily implement __Google Analytics__ in their Unity&reg; games on all platforms, without having to write separate implementations.
-Note that this is a beta and as such may contains bugs.
-Please let us know if you find one on our forums linked below.
-Use at your own risk.
+The __Google Analytics__ Plugin for Unity allows game developers to easily implement __Google Analytics__ in their Unity games on all platforms, without having to write separate implementations.
+Note that this is a beta and as such may contains bugs or other issues.
+Please report them through the Github issue tracker or submit a pull request.
+The plugin comes with no guarantees.

-_Unity&reg; is a trademark of Unity Technologies._ This project is not in any way endorsed or supervised by Unity Technologies.
+_Unity is a trademark of Unity Technologies._ This project is not in any way endorsed or supervised by Unity Technologies.

 _iOS is a trademark of Apple, Inc._

-## Overview

-###Google Analytics V3 Plugin Installation & Set-up:
+##Google Analytics V3 Plugin Installation & Set-up:

 ####Before beginning:
  - Set up a __Google Analytics__ app property or use an existing one.
 Instructions can